 - Remove the shrimp shells, devein, and cut the shrimp lengthwise in half down the back.
 Set aside

 - Place a large bowl of warm water by your work area.
 Moisten a tea towel or cotton cloth thoroughly with water and lay it flat on the work surface.
+I didn't do this, but it is actually easier if you have a damp towel underneath as the rice paper won't be sticking to the plate.
 Working with 1 rice paper at a time, immerse the rice paper in the water.
 It will soften in less than 30 seconds.
 Lift it out and place it flat on the wet cloth

 - Cover with a damp cloth and with plastic wrap, then repeat with the remaining rolls.
-Serve immediately, or set aside for up to 2 hours, covered with the damp cloth and plastic wrap to prevent the wrappers from drying out.
+Serve immediately, or set aside for up to 2 hours, covered with the damp cloth and plastic wrap to prevent the wrappers from drying out at room temperature.
 Serve on a platter or on individual plates, whole or cut crosswise in half

 - Use a small spoon to drizzle on the sauce as you eat mouthful by mouthful 🙂